nomnom-insights/nomnom.utility-belt/README.md

 # Lifecycle hooks

 `utility-belt.lifecycle` provides a set of helpers to manage application lifecycle.
 Best used if you're using Component.
+The  use case is to add graceful shutdown capabilities to long lived applications, and handle things such as stopping the component system during application shutdown.

 Example:

 ```clojure